mincrmatt12/MSign/stm/README.md

 ### Handshake

 STM sends command `HANDSHAKE_INIT`, esp responds with `HANDSHAKE_RESP`, STM finishes with `HANDSHAKE_OK`.
 All handshake commands have payload size 0 and no payload.
 The command `HANDSHAKE_UOK` is sent to indicate that the STM should enter update mode.
+The command `HANDSHAKE_CRASH` is sent from the ESP in place of `HANDSHAKE_RESP` or
+`HANDSHAKE_UOK` if there is a pending crash report -- this status is cleared after a reset and the STM should not boot if it gets it.

 ### Slots